miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

-Special thanks to burgermeister for the Public Library, EntenSchreck for the Hallowbrook Atrium, the Chateau Hotel outside and drafts for Malkavian Maze, Warrens Shortcut and Museum entrance!
-To Atrblizzard and Psycho-A for opening up the pier and optimizing all other levels too.
+Special thanks to burgermeister for the Public Library, EntenSchreck for the Hallowbrook Atrium, the Chateau Hotel outside and drafts for Malkavian Maze, Warrens Shortcut and Museum Entrance!
+To Atrblizzard for opening the pier and Psycho-A and duchU for optimizing many maps too.
 The maps were edited and compiled using the Unofficial SDK from Psycho-A and Fire64 and then finished and filled with life by Wesp5.